telerik/ajax-docs/controls/imageeditor/functionality/loading-the-dialogs-from-external-files.md

 ---
 title: Loading the Dialogs from External Files
-page_title: Loading the Dialogs from External Files | RadImageEditor for ASP.NET AJAX Documentation
+page_title: Loading the Dialogs from External Files - RadImageEditor
-description: Loading the Dialogs from External Files
+description: Check our Web Forms article about Loading the Dialogs from External Files.
 slug: imageeditor/functionality/loading-the-dialogs-from-external-files
 tags: loading,the,dialogs,from,external,files
 published: True